framejs/framejs/readme.md

 The built in renderer is very simple: it receives the returned value, and replaces innerHTML with the new template when updated.

 See the code for [renderer-preact](https://github.com/framejs/framejs/blob/master/packages/renderer-preact/src/index.ts) for implementation details.

-## Polyfills

-For more information on the polyfills, see the [web components polyfill documentation](https://github.com/webcomponents/webcomponentsjs).